venkatakrishna-pullela/vpullela-powers/aws-cost-optimization/POWER.md

 - Cost modeling for CDK and Terraform projects before deployment (estimates for planning purposes)
 - Architecture cost comparison and optimization recommendations
 - Service pricing analysis across regions and configurations
-- Generate detailed cost estimates with assumptions and recommendations (for informational use)
+- Generate detailed cost estimates with assumptions and recommendations using current AWS pricing and your existing usage patterns (for informational use only)

 **Example:** "Provide cost estimates for this CDK stack before I deploy it"